2017 Courier Services for Business

-If a small business is to prosper, its customers, clients and partners need convincing of its efficiency and reliability.
+If a small to medium-sized business is to prosper, its customers, clients and partners need convincing of its efficiency and reliability.
 If they can’t rely on that business to do what it promises it is going to do, and when, they’ll go elsewhere.
-That’s why courier services are so important to a great many small businesses in Australia.
+That’s why courier services are hugely important to many businesses across Australia.
 They provide an essential service that keeps the world of small business turning.
-But which courier service can businesses rely on to deliver the efficiency and reliability they need, especially when their delivery is time-critical?
-That’s where Canstar Blue’s customer satisfaction ratings come in.
+But which courier services can businesses rely on to deliver the efficiency and reliability they need, especially when their delivery is time-critical?
+That’s where Canstar Blue’s business customer satisfaction ratings can offer some guidance.

-Each year, we survey hundreds of small business owners and key decision-makers across the country to find out how they rate the courier service they most recently used for business purposes.
+Each year, we survey hundreds of small to medium business owners and key decision-makers across the country to find out how they rate the courier service they most recently used for business purposes.
 In 2015, it was a straight shootout between DHL Express and Australia Post, with the latter coming out on top in terms of overall satisfaction.
 Then in 2016 we saw StarTrack lead a tough field of five major brands to take out top spot.
 This year, however, is a different story altogether, with Toll emerging victorious from an even larger field of six courier services.
 Brands must receive a minimum of 30 responses to be included.

 What makes a good courier service?

-Our survey of small business owners and key decision-makers identified reliability as being the most significant driver of overall customer satisfaction, but other factors such as delivery speed and value for money are also crucial.
-So let’s review this year’s ratings and see which courier services performed well in the various categories.
+Our survey identified service reliability as being the most significant driver of customer satisfaction, but other factors such as delivery timing, pick up/drop options and value for money are also crucial.

 Reliability of service

 Providing a reliable service is of the utmost importance regardless of what industry your business is in, but particularly so when your business is all about delivering items in a timely fashion.
-Almost one-third (31%) of survey respondents told us they have previously couriered an item that was not delivered.
+More than a third (37%) of survey respondents told us they have previously couriered an item that was not delivered.
 Just getting an item from A to B is the minimum requirement of courier services, but our ratings show some are more reliable than others.
-Australia Post excelled in the reliability stakes with a five-star rating, closely followed by StarTrack and Fastway on four stars.
-DHL Express and Toll both received three stars.
+Only Toll rated five stars on reliability.

 Value for money

-For many small business customers, a courier service’s website will be the first step on the road to an item being delivered, so it’s hugely important that a service can deliver an informative and easy to use website, in addition to other online tools.
-In this area, StarTrack was the only brand to receive a five-star rating, followed by Australia Post and DHL Express with four stars.
-Toll got three stars.
+For many small business customers, a courier service’s website will be the first step on the road to an item being delivered, so it’s hugely important that a courier can deliver an informative and easy to use booking process, in addition to other online tools and over the phone support.
+Toll was the only courier to rate five stars for its booking process.

 Don’t be taken for a ride

-Just 59% of survey respondents told us they always use the same courier service, which suggests they don’t mind taking their money elsewhere – and rightly so.
+Just 57% of small businesses told us they always use the same courier service, which suggests they don’t mind taking their money elsewhere – and rightly so.
 Small businesses shouldn’t settle for a below-par courier service, yet 53% of survey respondents think they could probably get a better deal with another courier company.
-If you find you’re not getting a reliable service that represents value for money, you should consider your options.
+If you find you’re not getting a reliable service that represents good value for money, you should consider your options.

 Frequently asked questions

 Canstar Blue commissioned Colmar Brunton to survey 800 small business owners or decision makers (i.e. the main decision maker for a small business) across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have used a courier for work purposes in the past year – in this case, 485 people.
+The outcomes reported are the results from customers within the survey group who have used a courier for work purposes in the last year – in this case, 672 people.